 The diesel trains from London via Basingstoke to Salisbury and Exeter have very limited space and booking is essential.

-Official page on the South West Trains website.
+Official page on the South Western Railway website.

 The London, Tilbury & Southend line.
 Modern trains with plenty of space to just load your bike aboard; no booking.
 Ludicrously, they say that “Folding cycles should be transported in a protective carrying case.”